-Insurance funds are safety nets that protect bankrupt traders from adverse losses and ensure that profits of winning traders are paid out in full.
+Insurance funds are safety nets that protect bankrupt traders from adverse losses and ensure that the profits of winning traders are paid out in full.
 The primary purpose of an insurance fund is to limit the occurrences of counterparty liquidations.
 In counterparty liquidations, positions of opposing traders are automatically liquidated to cover for a bankrupt trader’s position.
 In these situations, opposing profitable positions with high leverage are likely to receive counterparty liquidations.
 Insurance Funds solve this issue by using the collateral from fees of non-bankrupt users to cover losses of bankrupt users (negative balance accounts).

 How do Insurance Funds work?

 In cases where a trader in liquidation (defined as collateral < maintenance margin) has less than 0 USDT after all his positions are liquidated, or is otherwise unable to liquidate positions, the trader is bankrupt, and Binance will need to take over the remaining positions.

 In the majority of these cases, Binance will use the Insurance Fund to take over the positions and offload them onto the market gradually.
 The Insurance Fund will collect liquidation fees from users that do not result in bankruptcy.
 If the insurance fund is unable to accept positions from the liquidations, counterparty-liquidation will occur.